hilarudeens/SafeBox-Lite/README.md

 SafeBox-Lite
 ============
-It is a micro JavaSscript library.
+It is a micro JavaScript library.
 This is developed to give anonymous scope to functions with restored core JavaScript behaviour.
 This is aimed avoid collision among code snippets or plugins and provide anonymous function scope with default behaviour of Javascript.

 ## Example
 	Object = null; //This overridden can not reflect inside to "SafeBox" scope